ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Media types MUST function as actual media formats.
 Registration of things that are better thought of as a transfer encoding, as a charset, or as a collection of separate entities of another type, is not allowed.
 For example, although applications exist to decode the base64 transfer encoding {{!RFC2045}}, base64 cannot be registered as a media type.

 This requirement applies regardless of the registration tree involved.

-## Publication {#publication}

-Media types registered in the standards tree by the IETF MUST be published as RFCs.
-Media types registered in the vendor and personal trees can be published as RFCs, but this is not required.

-Standards-tree registrations for media types defined by other standards-related organizations MUST be described by a formal specification produced by that organization.

-Other than IETF registrations in the standards tree, the registration of a media type does not imply endorsement, approval, or recommendation by the IANA or the IETF or even certification that the specification is adequate.

-Registration of a new top-level type requires Standards Action in the IETF and, hence, the publication of a RFC on the Standards Track.

 ### Specification Availability